Carfentanil Addiction: Side Effects, Detox, Withdrawal, and Treatment

-If you or a loved one is suffering from an opioid addiction, you may choose to enroll in a drug rehab program.
-There are two main types of rehab programs: inpatient and outpatient.
+If you or a loved one is suffering from opioid addiction, you may choose to enroll in a rehab program.
+There are two main types of opioid or carfentanil rehab programs: inpatient and outpatient.
 An inpatient drug rehab program requires that clients live onsite at the rehab center while completing their treatment.
 Gender-specific group housing is provided and clients follow a very structured daily schedule.
 Family members and loved ones may visit at scheduled times, but overall, the clients’ access to the outside world is limited.
 This gives each client the ability and time they need to focus on negative behaviors, psychological issues, and social problems that have contributed to their addiction.

-Conversely, an outpatient drug rehab program is a less structured form of rehab and consists of group sessions that meet at a clinical location several times a week.
+Conversely, an outpatient drug rehab program is a less structured form of carfentanil rehab and consists of group sessions that meet at a clinical location several times a week.
 Outpatient drug rehab typically lasts about eight weeks and consists of educational lectures, process groups, and group therapy.
 Outpatient clients have the flexibility to live at home and work or go to school while they are attending rehab, which makes it an attractive option for many people.
 However, those who have severe opioid addictions may need the structure provided in an inpatient program.

 Although it can be difficult to determine which type of drug rehab is best for you or your loved one, an addiction treatment professional may be able to help you determine which option is best based on you or your loved one’s individual needs.